-Startup an extracurricular activity for teens in your area.
+Start up an extracurricular activity for youth in your area.
 It won’t be hard to fill the spots, I promise.

 27. Sell Your Crafts Online

 Are you a crafter?
-If so, there are many online marketplaces that would love to sell your crafts.
+If so, many online marketplaces would love to sell your crafts.
 All you need to do is create an account and start uploading your crafts.
 It’s so rewarding selling your own products.